Tjoosten/MySQL-Info/Info/Clauses/MySQL_LIKE.md

 ### % Wildcard

-The following SQL statement selects all customers with a City starting with the letter "Z":
+The following SQL statement selects all customers with a name starting with the letter "Z":

 ```bash
 mysql> SELECT * FROM employee_tbl